 Communication pathways need to be established – starting with onboarding for all employees and then considering how brand is communicated to all employees.
 They are your brand ambassadors so it’s vital to continually engage with them, bottom up and top down.

-In addition to systems training for all those involved in brand management, think of brand education in its widest sense and how you can embed your brand into the organisation, for example through workplace branding.
+In addition to systems training for all those involved in brand management, think of brand education in its widest sense and how you can embed your brand into the organization, for example through workplace branding.

 Any measure that helps to build employee confidence in the new brand will help to migrate the transition to your new brand and improve motivation.